 China presents an excellent opportunity when it comes to sourcing products.
-The sheer scale of manufacturing and the huge variety of products and suppliers means there is no shortage of options when it comes to finding the right products for your business.
-However, with every opportunity there is always an element of risk and China is no exception.
+The sheer scale of manufacturing and the huge variety of products and suppliers means there is no shortage of options when it comes to finding the right products and manufacturers for your business.
+However, with every opportunity, there is always an element of risk and China is no exception.
 Much of the risk can be managed and here we will outline some of the most common mistakes that people make when sourcing products, so that you can avoid making them.

 Not defining specs

 This may sound obvious, but a clear definition of your product is absolutely critical.
 Whether the product is cardboard packaging, homewares or sports equipment, a comprehensive product specification is the first step in ensuring you end up with a supplier and product that you are happy with.
 The more detail you provide a supplier with, the more accurate the end product will be.

 Not doing enough due diligence

 Many people don’t investigate potential suppliers in enough detail.
 This can be a costly mistake as trade fairs, emails and phone calls can only reveal so much about the real capabilities of a supplier.

 The first step in conducting due diligence is to request information such as business licenses and customer references.
 Further to this, visiting the factory will provide a clearer insight into their working conditions and capabilities.
 Whilst on a factory visit, it’s also possible to arrange interviews with management to understand the financial health of their operation.